abicelis/Remindy/README.md

 ## About the app
-Android app, where one can add metadata-filled reminders based on time or location Keep track of stuff you need to get done by adding reminders which trigger based on either a set time or a specific location.
-YOu just got home?
-Remember to take out the trash!.. or something.
+The android reminder app for power-users, set any kind of reminder.
+Supports all kinds of reminders, Daily, Weekly, Monthly and yearly reminders?
+Yes.
+Location-based reminders?
+Yes.
+Geofences?
+Yes.
+Timed reminders?
+Yes.
+Reminders ending at a specific date?
+Yes.
+Reminders which repeat a set amount of times?
+Yes.

+Want to attach data to ur reminders?
+You can.
+You can attach images, record audios, insert links and add text to your reminders!

 This app will be available at the Google Play Store, soon!

 <!---
 <a target="_blank" href='https://play.google.com/store/apps/details?id=ve.com.abicelis.pingwidget&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' width="240px"/></a>